nimadorostkar/python-color-detection/README.md

 # python-color-detection
-A color detector made in python, opencv2.
+a color detector made in python, opencv2.